WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 -   you have to have a **function version** or an **alias that DOES NOT point to $latest** to turn it on.

--   it will basically **keep concurrently X clones of execution environments ready** thus making cold starts obsolete ( unless you make more requests than you have provisioned for).
+-   it will basically **keep concurrently X clones of execution environments ready** thus making cold starts obsolete (unless you make more requests than you have provisioned for).

--   can be **auto-scaled by using Application AutoScaling**.
+-   it can be **auto-scaled by using Application AutoScaling**.
 Do not mistake this with auto scaling groups.

 -   Do not confuse this with **reserved capacity**.
 Here we are **provisioning workers**, in the other case we are ** reserving the amount of time a lambda can be invoked**

--   **if you throw an error outside of the handler body**, the _provisioned concurrency_ **rollout will fail and you will not be able to retry it**.
+-   **if you throw an error outside the handler body**, the _provisioned concurrency_ **rollout will fail, and you will not be able to retry it**.

     -   the fix is to release a new AWS Lambda version.